staticdev/joy-and-health-cookbook/docs/keto_tortilla.md

 ## Ingredients

 * 1 cup almond flour
-* 3 tablespoons coconut flour
+* 3 tbsp coconut flour
-* 1 egg lightly beaten
+* 1 egg, lightly beaten
-* 1 tablespoon water
+* 1 tbsp water
-* 2 teaspoons xanthan gum
+* 2 tsp xanthan gum
-* 2 teaspoons apple cider vinegar or lime juice
+* 2 tsp apple cider vinegar or lime juice
-* 1 teaspoon baking powder
+* 1 tsp baking powder
-* 1/4 teaspoon kosher salt
+* 1/4 tsp kosher salt

 ## Instructions

-1. Add almond flour, coconut flour, xanthan gum, baking powder and salt to food processor.
+1. In a food processor, combine almond flour, coconut flour, xanthan gum, baking powder, and salt.
 Pulse until thoroughly combined.
-Note: you can alternatively whisk everything in a large bowl and use a hand or stand mixer for the following steps.
-1. Pour in apple cider vinegar with the food processor running.
-Once it has distributed evenly, pour in the egg.
-Followed by the water.
+1. With the food processor running, pour in apple cider vinegar, followed by the egg, and then the water.
 Stop the food processor once the dough forms into a ball.
 The dough will be sticky to touch.
-1. Wrap dough in cling film and knead it through the plastic for a minute or two.
-Think of it a bit like a stress ball.
-Allow dough to rest for 10 minutes (and up to three days in the fridge).
+1. Wrap the dough in cling film and knead it for a minute or two through the plastic.
+Allow the dough to rest for 10 minutes (or up to three days in the fridge).
-Heat up a skillet (preferably) or pan over medium heat.
-You can test the heat by sprinkling a few water droplets, if the drops evaporate immediately your pan is too hot.
-The droplets should ‘run’ through the skillet.
-1. Break the dough into eight 1" balls (26g each).
-Roll out between two sheets of parchment or waxed paper with a rolling pin or using a tortilla press (easier!) until each round is 5-inches in diameter.
+1. Heat up a skillet or pan over medium heat.
+Break the dough into eight 1" balls (26g each) and roll out between two sheets of parchment or waxed paper until each round is 5-inches in diameter.
-1. Transfer to skillet and cook over medium heat for just 3-6 seconds (very important).
-Flip it over immediately (using a thin spatula or knife), and continue to cook until just lightly golden on each side (though with the traditional charred marks), 30 to 40 seconds.
-The key is not to overcook them, as they will no longer be pliable or puff up.
+1. Transfer the tortillas to the skillet and cook over medium heat for just 3-6 seconds.
+Flip them over immediately and continue to cook until just lightly golden on each side, 30 to 40 seconds.
+Don't overcook them, as they will no longer be pliable or puff up.
-1. Keep them warm wrapped in kitchen cloth until serving.
+1. Keep the tortillas warm wrapped in a kitchen cloth until serving.
 To rewarm, heat briefly on both sides, until just warm (less than a minute).
-1. These tortillas are best eaten straight away.
-But feel free to keep some dough handy in your fridge for up to three days, and they also freeze well for up to three months.
+1. These tortillas are best eaten straight away, but you can store the dough in the fridge for up to three days or freeze the tortillas for up to three months.

 ## Remarks and references